Community collaboration prevents hardships

 |0

-This work, Community collaboration prevents hardships [Image 2 of 2], by A1C Sir Wyrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Community collaboration prevents hardships, by A1C Sir Wyrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.